vlolteanu/hackathonprojects-wiki/Nokia.md

 Tensorflow
 ## Information spread in social network
 ### Description
+A Tweet is going to spread in the follower network in time having several re-tweeting on the same message while it reaches maximum number of followers.
+Some echo may help to reach more followers, some may not, so the main impacted population is changing based on the source tweet.
+To understand better the information spread, a type of tweet should be analyzed and understand main impacted population and maximum tweet activity in a time interval.
 ### Challenge
 The quantification of the impact of  a Tweet, e.g., reach (re-tweets/time window, number of recipients)
 ### Given asset